Net Zero

 An ordinance for the decentralized units of the federal administration, which include the institutions of the ETH Domain, is currently being drafted.
 The ETH Board is involved.
 For the time being, the 2019 climate package for the federal administration is applicable to ETH Zurich.

 Within the system boundary of the mandatory minimum target, ETH Zurich's greenhouse gas emissions have trended downward since 2006.
-In the year leading up to the pandemic, 2019, a reduction of about 12% was achieved, and in the year following the pandemic, 2022, a reduction of about 32% was recorded.
+In the year leading up to the pandemic, 2019, a reduction of about 13% was achieved, and in the year following the pandemic, 2022, a reduction of about 33% was recorded.
+However, in 2023 emissions have seen an uptick, especially due to an increase in business travel.

 The data are based on the environmental indicators for Scope 1 and 2 emissions and the activity data for business air, rail and car travel.
 The emission values are calculated using emission factors based on published values from the Swiss Federal Office for the Environment (FOEN) and the Swiss Federal Office of Energy (SFOE) and electricity and district heating providers.
 The emissions of ETH Zurich's air travel are calculated in high resolution by the company atmosfair gGmbH as part of the ETH Air Travel Project.